josshsmith/josshsmith.github.io/_posts/2024-04-04-Deep_Learnings.md

 learn.predict()
 ```
 These will return the models predictions for the data in the Datablock, or if using the predict function, you can pass new data to be predicted.

+## Fastai lecture 2
+This will follow the content from the second **ELEC4630** lecture on fastai.
+Fastai is built on top of pytorch.
+It can be thought of as a very user friendly software for writing machine learning code, with most decisions pre-made, but modifiable if desired.
+This is very ideal as this is my first time writing machine learning code.

+Brian has mentioned that we can not try and decrease the error rate on a validation data set for too long, as this will ruin our model.
+This makes sense in my head, as the model will adjust to the validation dataset, and become a brand new network that is very accurate and classifying data similar to the validation set, but not to the training set.
+This is especially not ideal as the training data set is usually much larger then the validation set.